gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 - **Supabase Interaction (within Service):**
     - `supabase.auth.signInWithPassword()` is called to authenticate the user.
 - **Session Management & Redirection:**
     - **Success:** Supabase returns a session.
 The `src/middleware.ts` (delegating to `src/features/auth/utils/middleware.utils.ts`) plays a crucial role in managing and refreshing this session cookie.
-The user is then redirected to the homepage (`/`).
+The user is then redirected to the homepage (`/`) by default, or to the dashboard (`/dashboard`) if login actions explicitly target it.
     - **Failure:** An error message is displayed to the user via toast notification.

 ### 4. Forgot Password (`/src/app/(auth)/forgot-password/page.tsx`)